BeastMode901/Europe-s-Top-5-League-Analysis/README.md

 		FROM Leage_Market_Value
 		GROUP BY League_Name;
 ````
-Q7- What are the rankings of players based on their years of playing professionally?
+Q7- What are the player rankings based on the number of years they've played professionally?
 ```` SQL
 Select full_name,
 Team_Name,